AguaClara/Textbook/Filtration/EStaRS_Design.rst

 Outlet Design
 ---------------

-Due to fabrication methods for the slotted pipes (manufacturing by machine), the slot width, :math:`B_{slot}` is always .008 inch. *The number of slot rows is also fixed at 2, because each branch has slots on the top and bottom because the outlet pipes are accepting flow from two layers of sand, one above and one below.*
+Due to fabrication methods for the slotted pipes (manufacturing by machine), the slot width, :math:`B_{slot}` is always .008 inch. *The number of slot rows is also fixed at 2, because each branch has slots on the top and bottom because the outlet pipes are accepting flow from two layers of sand, one above and one below.* This constrains the minimum size that the slotted pipes can be.

-From the cumulative area of slots and the width of the slots **where does the width come from** The total length of slots can be determined.
+From the cumulative area of slots and the width of the slots, the total length of slots can be determined.
 This length of slots is for one side of one branch *yes?*

 As the branches are different lengths along one trunk, the number of slots is different per branch depending on the length.
-Dividing the Length of the
+Dividing the length of the